 • acute – lasts no more than 5 weeks,

-• chronic - delayed for 3 months or longer.
+• chronic – lasts for 3 months or longer.

-The culprit in acute bronchiolitis in most cases is respiratory syncytial virus (RSV).
-Likewise, this infection likes to "roam" in the cold season - from October to April.
-However, unlike the common cold, RSV strikes not at the upper, but at the lower respiratory tract.
+The culprit of acute bronchiolitis in most cases is respiratory syncytial virus (RSV).
+Similarly, this infection likes to “walk” during the cold season - from October to April.
+However, unlike the common cold, RSV hits the lower respiratory tract rather than the upper respiratory tract.

-Infection, as a rule, occurs by airborne droplets.
-This means that the virus is transferred from sick people to healthy people through sneezing, communication.
-Less commonly, the infection is transmitted through dirty hands, shared towels, toys.
+Infection usually occurs by airborne droplets.
+This means that the virus is transferred from sick people to healthy people through sneezing and communication.
+Less commonly, the infection is transmitted through dirty hands, shared towels, and toys.

-In a small number of children, other microorganisms become the causative agents of the disease:
+In a small number of children, other microorganisms become causative agents of the disease:

 • adenoviruses,